Canvasflow/canvasflow-format-xml/components/Spacer.md

 # Spacer

-This is a component that is used to add a space between components.
+This component is used to add a space between components.

 ## Attributes